vandadnp/flutter-website/src/get-started/flutter-for/ios-devs.md

 way to get started learning Flutter development.

 {{site.alert.note}}
-  To integrate Flutter code into your iOS app, see [Add Flutter to existing app][].
+  To integrate Flutter code into your existing iOS app, see [Add Flutter to existing app][].
 {{site.alert.end}}